Grounding of MV Bosphorus

 20:00:00Pilot orders “Port 10”

-20:00:02Wheel starts 10 ° starboard (error)WRONG HELM banner + brief soundPilot & master spot mismatch; helm ordered to port
+20:00:02Wheel starts 10 ° starboard (error)WRONG HELM + brief soundPilot & master spot mismatch; helm ordered to port

 20:00:15Rudder now swinging to portBanner disappears automaticallyShip regains planned track inside channel